sofn-xyz/mailing/README.md

 requirements

-- [ ] setup package with lib and cli
+- [x] setup package with lib and cli
 - [ ] generate emails directory (working on this rn)
 - [ ] email.ts API
 - [ ] basic tests for lib
 - [ ] basic tests for cli (see commander readme for testing cli)
 - [ ] email previews
 - [ ] format README, logo
+- [ ] rename (react-mailer, gigaben, mailing, omail, mailbus, must be available on npmjs.com)
 - [ ] instructions for next.js integration
 - [ ] publish to npm